1. Home

 The temporary worker initially signs their employment contract with the staffing agency and remains employed by the former throughout their assignment at the third-party company.

-The temporary worker also receives their salary—after deducting some fees—from their actual employer (the temp agency).
+The temporary worker also receives their salary — after deducting some fees — from their actual employer (the temp agency).

 Different countries will have different laws regarding how the parties work together.
-For example, in Germany all the important rights and obligations of the parties involved are laid down in the German Personnel Leasing Act (AÜG).
+For example, in Germany, all the important rights and obligations of the parties involved are laid down in the German Personnel Leasing Act (AÜG).

 What happens when temporary workers are no longer needed?

-If the company no longer needs the temporary worker’s services, they will simply stop the collaboration.
 The temporary worker initially ends up back in the staffing company’s talent pool until a new assignment is found for the employee.
 That is why temporary work is often also called staff leasing.

 Can temporary workers also be taken on permanently?

 Yes.
-If both the temporary worker and the company enjoy the collaboration, the temporary worker can in some cases also be hired and permanently employed by the company.
+If both the temporary worker and the company enjoy the collaboration, the temporary worker can, in some cases, also be hired and permanently employed by the company.

 Personnel leasing (in addition to direct staff placement) is therefore used in many companies as an instrument for personnel recruitment and is sometimes even part of the recruitment strategy.